bowingman/django-request-log/README.md

 # django-request-log

-## This app is simple CRUD user app and log all of requests on that app.
+## This app is a simple CRUD user app and logs all of the requests on that app.

 ## How to run